This page corresponds to the gold section of the Housing Search and Application Grid.

 - Apply to an organization that has vouchers, but does not participate in the Centralized Waiting List

 Apply to the Centralized Waiting List

-100 housing authorities in Mass. have agreed to share a single waiting list, called the “Centralized Waiting List”.
-If your family member gets a voucher from the Centralized Waiting List, they can use it anywhere in Mass.
+More than 100 housing authorities in Massachusetts. have agreed to share a single waiting list, called the “Centralized Waiting List”.
+If your family member gets a voucher from the Centralized Waiting List, they can use it anywhere in Massachusetts.
 There are two ways to apply to the Centralized Waiting List: using a paper application; or online.
 Click here for step-by-step instructions on how to apply to the Centralized Waiting List.

 Apply to a DHCD regional non-profit list